makrai/notes/goncalves24-Odyssey-ser-challange.md

 # 4. Baseline

-* The overall structure of our baseline 2 is illustrated in Figure 4 and
+* The overall structure of our baseline 2 is illustrated in Figure 4
   * two main modules
 * The Fine-Tuned (FT) module integrates components from a pre-trained Self-Supervised Learning (SSL) model, specifically WavLM [4]